-Our daughter, AKA Minisaurus, the #littledinosauraficionado, fell in love with dinosaurs before she turned 2.
+Our daughter, AKA Minisaurus, the #littledinosauraficionado, is dinosaur mad and has been since before she turned 2.

 What did we learn?

 There is a lot of dinosaur stuff out there.
-Some fellow Mums of little dinosaur fans are very creative and I know their little dinosaurs love them for it.
+I am not the only one with a little dinosaur fan.
+Some Dinomoms are very creative and I know their little dinosaurs love them for it.

 But it is ALL.
 OVER.
 THE.
 PLACE.